 Artisan T-Shirts Made in Crete

 Most importantly, they only use materials and fabrics handwoven in Crete.
-As a result, the final product is of top quality and can last for years to come.
+As a result, the final product is of top quality and can last for years.

 You can find such T-shirts all around the island.
-Just pay attention to the quality and the small writing on the label to make sure you have the right type.
+Pay attention to the quality and the small writing on the label to ensure you have the right type.

 Metal Wine Jar (Maybe my Favorite Souvenir of All!)

-To all wine lovers out there, remember that Crete produces some of the finest wines in Europe.
+To all wine lovers, remember that Crete produces some of the finest wines in Europe.
 It is no wonder Cretans have been drinking their own wine since the Bronze Age.

-Although there are as many wine varieties as there are vineyards in Crete, you will notice that the taste and smell of every wine are of top quality.
+Although there are as many wine varieties as there are vineyards in Crete, you will notice that every wine is of top quality in taste and smell.

 But when it comes to eating out in a taverna, you won’t often find bottles, as you find in modern restaurants.
-Here, you’ll drink wine house served in these cute metal jars which come in several different colors.
+Here, you’ll drink wine house served in these cute metal jars in several colors.

-Most souvenir shops have them so pick the size right for you.
-And if you don’t drink wine, use them on your desk to put pencils in them… memories from Crete will come to you even when you have to deal with everyday routine!
+Most souvenir shops have them, so pick the size that is right for you.
+And if you don’t drink wine, use them on your desk to put pencils in.
+Memories from Crete will come to you even when you have to deal with everyday routine!

 Cloth and Embroidery

-The cloth and embroidery industry in Crete carries influence from Asian, African, and European countries.
-You can find typically Cretan patterns in tablecloths, covers, and even shepherd backpacks (vagia).
+Asian, African, and European countries influence Crete’s cloth and embroidery industry.
+You can typically find Cretan patterns in tablecloths, covers, and even shepherd backpacks (vagia).

-But its’ also possible to find Turkish, Egyptian, and Italian styles in every cloth store.
+However, you can also find Turkish, Egyptian, and Italian styles in every clothing store.
 Even if you do not buy anything, you will enjoy a visit to a local embroidered store.

 Cretan Scarf – Sariki

-This knitted scarf, part of the traditional Cretan dress, has been in use by men on the island during the 20th century, after the Turkish occupation It’s usually worn wrapped around the head with the fringe known as tears.
+This knitted scarf, part of the traditional Cretan dress, was used by men on the island during the 20th century after the Turkish occupation.
+It’s usually worn and wrapped around the head with a fringe known as tears.

-According to locals, the sariki represent the years of Ottoman domination and it’s also a memory of the holocaust in Arkadi. temples.
+According to locals, the sariki represents the years of Ottoman domination, and it’s also a memory of the holocaust in Arkadi.

 Cretan Knives